yellowsimulator/retail-faker/README.md

 - Use config files for products, transactions, and stores?
 - Add/remove some tables from products, transactions and stores
 - Add supplier tables

+# Notes:

+If you have problems installing the requirements with `pip install -r requirements.txt  `then install the failed packages one at the time